larsmols/Roboticslab24homeworks/Homework1/README.md

 Running the Simulation
 ----------------------
+- To launch the visualization in RViz within the Docker environment, run: ros2 launch arm_description display.launch.py

-- To launch the manipulator in Gazebo within the Docker environment, run: ros2 launch arm_gazebo arm_gazebo.launch.py
+- To launch the manipulator in Gazebo within the Docker environment, run: ros2 launch arm_gazebo arm_world.launch.py

+- To launch the manipulator in Gazebo with control sensors, run: ros2 launch arm_control arm_control.launch.py

+- To launch the manipulator in Gazebo with camera sensor, run: ros2 launch arm_gazebo arm_gazebo.launch.py